Las-re/Class-Data-Loader/README.md

 * remove unnecessary image saving
 * Merge with __digit-recognition__ for single-command execution
 * add a script to cleanse all folders (to avoid buildup)

+###Personal
+* https://datatofish.com/batch-python-script/ use to automate running.
+Link to web-scraper?